mostafaelnemer-almasher/e3mel-TMX-TGE-dockerised/README.md

-# Tokenminds Docker Template
+# TokenMinds Docker Template

-This is a templated Docker deployment for Tokenminds tokenlite that allows easy replication by just changing the project name.
+This is a templated Docker deployment for TokenMinds that allows easy replication by just changing the project name.

 ## Quick Setup